Negative Utilitarianism and Justice

 We will discard absolute priority in this paper, because it represents a border case of relative priority, where the moral weight of happiness converges towards zero.
 Absolute priority can be approximated by relative priority.
 Relative priority is the general model.

 Note that the strict NU considers an empty population as the lesser evil, and not as the best possible state.
 Lives with positive welfare don’t count, but they exist.
-If suffering could be eradicated one day (e.g. by transhumanism), then the promotion of happiness becomes mandatory (Lexical NU), supererogatory or morally neutral [Fricke 14, 18].
+If suffering could be eradicated one day (e.g. by transhumanism), then the moral value of happiness must be reconsidered [Fricke 14, 18].

 3. Non-existence as best possible state – Negative preference utilitarianism